hhuwpf/iTFM/README.md

 1. The import DEM should be in the ASCII TXT format, and please keep the six rows of headers.

-2. There is no step to remove flats and depressions in the codes, so pre-process is required.
+2. There is a function to remove flats and depressions in the codes, but it is disabled.